-Sign below to unlock full access.
-A copy of your executed agreement will appear on screen and be emailed to you.
+Sign the confidentiality agreement below to unlock full access.
+Once signed, all floors and downloads will be available.
+A copy of your executed agreement will appear on screen for your records and will also be emailed to you.

 ⚠️ Please read the entire agreement below.
 You must scroll to the bottom to enable the confirmation checkbox.
 After signing, a verification code will be sent to your email to complete the process.